National Organizing Manager

-The Center for Popular Democracy/CPD Action is seeking a full-time National Organizing Manager to help lead our climate justice base-building efforts.
+The Center for Popular Democracy/CPD Action is seeking a full-time National Organizing Manager.

 About CPD + CPDA